AB 540 and the California Dream Act

-The Fee Waiver (formerly BOG) for 2018-2019 application is for eligible students who qualify for state financial aid.
+The Fee Waiver (formerly BOG) application is for eligible students who qualify for state financial aid.
 Students must be eligible for AB 540 (see below) in order to receive the Fee Waiver.
 Students can complete the Fee Waiver application and submit it to the Financial Aid Office.

 AB 130 & 131 (State Legislature for California)

 Eligible students who qualify for AB 540 (see below) can apply for California state financial aid and scholarships from non-state funds at a California public colleges and universities.
 Students can apply for financial aid by completing the CA Dream Act application, not the FAFSA.

 CA Dream Act Application (California State Financial Aid)

 The CA Dream Act Application is identical to the FAFSA and should be filed every year between Oct 1st -March 2nd (priority deadline) for the upcoming academic year.
 Students who are AB 540 should complete this application instead of the FAFSA because the FAFSA is for federal aid only.
 If a student has a social security number approved through Deferred Action for Childhood Arrivals (DACA), the student should still file the CA Dream Act, not the FAFSA.

 The CA Dream Act application is open year-round for students who did not file during the priority deadline.
 For help, please contact your Financial Aid Office or the California Student Aid Commission (CSAC).

 All Mission College students have access to the Student Health Services as it is part of student fees and no insurance is required.